saramoohead/harry-potter-and-the-magic-of-ruby/README.md

 3. Pull the code from this github repository: https://github.com/saramoohead/harry-potter-and-the-magic-of-ruby
 4. Start IRB in your terminal.
 If you've never done that before, start here: https://www.ruby-lang.org/en/documentation/quickstart/
-5. In IRB, load this program's files by typing or pasting in: load 'harry_potter_and_the_magic_of_ruby.rb'
+5. In IRB, load this program's files by typing or pasting in:
+  `load 'harry_potter_and_the_magic_of_ruby.rb'`
-This loads a ruby file that lists all the other ruby files that need for the code to work in IRB.
+This loads a single ruby file that contains a list of all the other ruby files with the word 'require' in front of them, so that you get all the code in the IRB terminal that you need to work with.

 ### YOUR FIRST TRANSFIGURATION LESSON